susruth88/aws-setp-functions/README.md

 This Repo contains a AWS Step functions project for work flow management AWS Step functions are used to implement the SAGA pattern, where multiple transactions have to happen after one another.
 Step functions help in better orchestration of each of the steps
+If any failures happen at any steps we can specify number of retries to happens, the rollbacks to happen in case of any failures

 Here we have a food store factory that has following steps: